preignition/program-user-guide/accessible-data/survey/training-course/session-2-adding-accessibility-options-to-a-form.md

 ## Session Overview

-In session 1, you created a new 'Survey' and added some questions to your 'Form'.
+In session 1, you created a new 'Survey', added an 'Introduction Page', a 'Thank You Page' and some 'Questions' to your 'Form'.

 In this session, you will learn how to add accessibility features including sign language, Easy Read, Read aloud and voice recording.

 ## Learning Outcomes

-On completing this session, you should feel confident to;
+On completing this session, you should feel confident;

-* [x] Use the 'Form Behavior' menu to activate accessibility modes
+* [x] Using the 'Form Behavior' menu to activate accessibility modes
-* [x] Create an Easy Read version of your 'Survey'
+* [x] Creating an Easy Read version of your 'Survey'
-* [x] Add a sign language to your 'Survey'
+* [x] Adding a sign language to your 'Survey'
-* [x] Choose a Read Aloud voice for your 'Survey'
+* [x] Choosing a Read Aloud voice for your 'Survey'
-* [x] Understand how the Voice Recording option works
+* [x] Understanding how the Voice Recording option works
-* [x] Test the accessibility options
+* [x] Testing the accessibility options

 {% hint style="info" %}
 The 'Training Survey' supports British Sign Language (BSL).
 You can offer whichever sign language you choose and even offer multiple sign languages.